Stationary entrance Markov chains, inducing, and level-crossings of random walks

 \section{Abstract}

-For an arbitrary (possibly transient) Markov chain $Y$ with values in a Polish space, consider the {\it entrance Markov chain} obtained by sampling $Y$ at the moments when it enters a fixed set $A$ from its complement $A^c$.
-Similarly, consider the {\it exit Markov chain}, obtained by sampling $Y$ at the exit times from $A^c$ into $A$.
+For a Markov chain $Y$ with values in a Polish space, consider the {\it entrance Markov chain} obtained by sampling $Y$ at the moments when it enters a fixed set $A$ from its complement $A^c$.
+Similarly, consider the {\it exit Markov chain}, obtained by sampling $Y$ at the exit times from $A^c$ to $A$.
 This paper provides a framework for analysing invariant measures of these two types of Markov chains in the case when the initial chain $Y$ has a known $\sigma$-finite invariant measure.
-Under certain mild assumptions we give explicit formulas for invariant measures of these chains.
+Under certain recurrence-type assumptions ($Y$ can be {\it transient}), we give explicit formulas for invariant measures of these chains.
 Then we study their uniqueness and ergodicity assuming that $Y$ is topologically recurrent, irreducible, and weak Feller.

 Our approach is based on the technique of {\it inducing} from infinite ergodic theory.
+This also yields, in a natural way, the versions of the results above (provided in the paper) for the classical {\it induced Markov chains}.

 We give applications to random walks in $\R^d$, which we regard as ``stationary'' Markov chains started under the Lebesgue measure.
 We are mostly interested in dimension one, where we study the Markov chain of overshoots above the zero level of a random walk that oscillates between $-\infty$ and $+\infty$.
 We show that this chain is ergodic, and use this result to prove a central limit theorem for the number of level crossings for random walks with zero mean and finite variance of increments.